Celo L2 Specification

 Celo-Specific Tx Types

-The following tx types are an essential part of Celo's Fee Abstraction feature.
-For more details, read the respective CIPs, linked below, and the Fee Abstraction section.
+The following tx type is an essential part of Celo's Fee Abstraction feature.
+For more details, read the CIP linked below, and the Fee Abstraction section.

 Older, Unsupported Tx Types